 Get Started Today

 If you have non-melanoma skin cancer, but the thought of long, painful treatment has kept you from seeing your dermatologist, Dr. Ted Lain has your solution.
-We are the first office in the North Austin/Round Rock/Pflugerville area to offer this cutting-edge technology.
+We are the first Austin dermatologist in the area to offer this cutting-edge technology.
 Call us today to set up a consultation appointment and say hello to healthy skin.